kobigurk/kobigurk-site/_posts/2018-07-16-creating-fake-zksnarks-proofs.md

 You might notice this “Tau” that popped up there…

-Not to insult any random element — Tau is very important to be kept secret With Tau known to the prover — it’s very easy to forge a proof!
+Not to insult any random element — Tau is very important to be kept secret.
+With Tau known to the prover — it’s very easy to forge a proof!

 ### Creating a proof